-Letter Ζ K М С U D L Е Frequency 2 7 24 32 37 42 42 120
+Letter Z K M C U D L Е Frequency 2 7 24 32 37 42 42 120

-Because the first two letters on the list are Z and K, they are selected to be the first trees joined together.
-They become the children of a root node with weight 9.
+Because the first two letters on the list are Z and K, they are selected to be the first trees joined together.6 They become the children of a root node with weight 9.
 Thus, a tree whose root has weight 9 is placed back on the list, where it takes up the first position.
-The next step is to take values 9 and 24 off the heap (corresponding to the partial tree with two leaf nodes built in the last step, and the partial tree storing the letter M, respectively) and join them together.
-The resulting root node has weight 33, and so this tree is placed back into the heap.
+The next step is to take values 9 and 24 off the list (corresponding to the partial tree with two leaf nodes built in the last step, and the partial tree storing the letter M, respectively) and join them together.
+The resulting root node has weight 33, and so this tree is placed back into the list.
 Its priority will be between the trees with values 32 (for letter C) and 37 (for letter U).
 This process continues until a tree whose root has weight 306 is built.
 This tree is shown in Figure 5.26.

 Figure 5.27 shows an implementation for Huffman tree nodes.
 This implementation is similar to the VarBinNode implementation of Figure 5.10.
-There is an abstract base class, named HuffNode, and two subclasses, named LeafNode and IntlNode.
-This implementation reflects the fact that leaf and internal nodes contain distinctly different information.
+There is an abstract base class, named HuffNode, and two subclasses, named LeafNode